We’re committed to providing equitable access to the Library’s collections, buildings, exhibitions, events and resources for all.

 - the Sydney Eye Hospital Car Park in Hospital Road (200 metres from the Library).

-Unfortunately, there's not a set down point at the Library as Macquarie Street is a major traffic thoroughfare.
+Unfortunately, there isn't a set down point at the Library as Macquarie Street is a major traffic thoroughfare.

 Find out more about accessible parking in the city.